mekinsie/memory-space/README.md

 ## _Description_ 📃

 This application is designed as a community memory space.
+Users can add their favorite or insightful memories to share with other users.
 This web application is connected and hosted through firebase.

 ---